Cloud4Wi-Create/my-apps-tutorial/README.md

 `var config = <?php echo json_encode(callApi()); ?>;`

-So when you call the API from the Admin Panel Settings Page from the Tenant level, we return an object:
+So when you call the API from the Admin Panel Settings Page from the Company level, we return an object:

 ```